 Cost is an important factor when looking for senior living options.
 Determine what your family can afford on a monthly basis, and look for assisted living communities that fit your budget.
 Our Senior Living Cost Index can help you determine the average cost of facilities near you.

 Some people have savings or long-term care insurance to help fund senior living.
 Others need to be creative.
-Check out our 10 Best Ways to Save Money on Assisted Living and consider the following options to pay for care:
+Check out How To Pay for Assisted Living and consider the following options to pay for care: